-Two or more incomplete on a student's transcript may be a sign of inadequate progress and may result in probationary status.
-Non Passing grades include incompletes and those with a non-passing grade.
-Severe or continued lack of adequate progress will result in termination from the program.
-Please see in the incomplete grade policy in the Graduate School Bulletin for further information:
+Two or more Incompletes on a student's transcript may be a sign of inadequate progress and may result in probationary status.
+Non-passing grades include Incompletes and those with a non-passing grade.
+Severe or continued lack of adequate progress will result in termination from the Program.
+Please see the Incomplete Grade Policy in the Graduate School Bulletin for further information: http://bulletin.du.edu/graduate/.

-http://www.du.edu/registrar/programs/bulletin.html